-3. Poultry – As chicken and turkey breast meat is very lean, it is among the best sources of protein available.
+3. As chicken and turkey breast meat is very lean, it is among the best protein sources.

-When baked or roasted, chicken and turkey also contain vitamins, which ensures heart protection.
+When baked or roasted, chicken, and turkey also contain vitamins, which ensures heart protection.
 When baked or roasted, chicken and turkey breast provides 30 grams of protein per 3.5 oz serving.
-This is why it is bodybuilders’ first choice when training for lean muscle mass and fat loss before a competition.
+This is why bodybuilders’ first choice is to train for lean muscle mass and fat loss before a competition.

-4. Fish – Fish can be a great high-protein food to build muscle if you make the right choices.
+4. Fish can be a great high-protein food to build muscle if you make the right choices.

-5. Milk – Milk is high in protein, and contains amino acids for muscle growth.
+5. Milk is high in protein and contains amino acids for muscle growth.

-6. Whey Protein – If you prefer your milk without the fat and calories, whey protein powder is an excellent substitute to build muscle.
+6. If you prefer your milk without the fat and calories, whey protein powder is an excellent substitute for building muscle.

 It is derived from milk and is an excellent source of easily absorbable protein.
 Whey protein powders provide the amino acids that help in strengthening bone and muscle and enhance muscular growth.
 Bodybuilders add whey protein to their smoothies, breakfast oatmeal, pancakes, and baked goods.
 This is an easy way to fulfill your protein requirements and support muscle repair and growth throughout the day.